nflsilva/nds-gbabf/README.md

 >***Note:** once again, there should be a delay in between each write. ```swiDelay(10)``` works fine.

-Just like erasing, to verify the programming process, pull the flash memory value and verify if the 7th bit of returning word is equal to the data 7th bit.
+To verify the programming process, pull the flash memory value and verify if the 7th bit of returning word is equal 7th bit of the word you're trying to write.
 This algorithm is described in detail on page 61 of the same [datasheet](assets/e520904.pdf).

 ``` C
 do {